-- R.5.
-There is a document describing how resources and means have been allocated and how training requirements have been identified. - R.6.
-There are procedures in place to re-establish normal operating conditions as soon as possible. - R.7.
-There are procedures for testing emergency plans in cooperation with other parties to train staff, test procedures, identify weak points and verify how potential emergency situations are managed. - R.8.
-There are procedures in place to coordinate emergency plans with railway undertakings which operate on the organisation's infrastructure and any other infrastructure with which it has an interface. - R.9.
-There are arrangements in place to halt operations and railway traffic promptly, if necessary, and to inform all interested parties of the action taken. - S. PROVISIONS FOR RECURRENT INTERNAL AUDITING OF THE SAFETY MANAGEMENT SYSTEM (1) - S.1.
-There is an internal auditing system which is independent and impartial and which acts in a transparent way. - S.2.
-There is a schedule of planned internal audits which can be revised depending on the results of previous audits and monitoring of performance. - S.3.
-There are procedures in place to identify and select suitably competent auditors. - S.4.
-Procedures are in place to: - (a) analyse and evaluate the results of the audits; - (b) recommend follow-up measures; - (c) follow up the effectiveness of measures; - (d) document the execution of audits and the results of audits. - S.5.
-There are procedures to ensure that senior levels of the management chain are aware of the results of audits and take overall responsibility for implementation of changes to the safety management system. - S.6.
-There is a document showing how audits are planned in relation to routine monitoring arrangements to ensure compliance with internal procedures and standards. - T. SAFE DESIGN OF THE RAILWAY INFRASTRUCTURE (2) - T.1.
-There are procedures to ensure the safe design of the infrastructure throughout the life-cycle of the infrastructure, covering design and installation. - T.2.
-There are procedures which take into account technical change of the infrastructure and the management of that change. - T.3.
-There are procedures which show that relevant rules covering the design of the infrastructure and any national safety methods have been identified and that the applicant can comply with them.
+- R.9 There is a procedure to contact the entity in charge of maintenance or the railway vehicle keeper in the event of an emergency. - S. PROVISIONS FOR RECURRENT INTERNAL AUDITING OF THE SAFETY MANAGEMENT SYSTEM (1) - S.1 There is an internal auditing system which is independent and impartial and which acts in a transparent way. - S.2 There is a schedule of planned internal audits which can be revised depending on the results of previous audits and monitoring of performance. - S.3 There are procedures in place to identify and select suitably competent auditors. - S.4 Procedures are in place to: - (a) analyse and evaluate the results of the audits; - (b) recommend follow-up measures; - (c) follow up the effectiveness of measures; - (d) document the execution of audits and the results of audits. - S.5 There are procedures to ensure that senior levels of the management chain are aware of the results of audits and take overall responsibility for implementation of changes to the safety management system. - S.6 There is a document showing how audits are planned in relation to routine monitoring arrangements to ensure compliance with internal procedures and standards.